rammie/pdfjinja/README.rst

 Dependencies
 ------------

-You need a pdftk along.
+You'll the pdftk library.
 If you want to paste images, you'll need whatever dependencies are necessary for Pillow to load your preferred image format.
 Most of the packages below are taken from the Pillow documentation.
 You don't need all of them.
 In most cases, just pdftk will do.